wavevision/namespace-translator/README.md

 [![PHPStan](https://img.shields.io/badge/style-level%20max-brightgreen.svg?label=phpstan)](https://github.com/phpstan/phpstan)

 Translations manager for Nette framework using [contributte/translation](https://github.com/contributte/translation).
-It allows you to have your translation files located where they are really used (e.g. next to a component or model).
+It allows you to have your translation files located where they are really used (e.g. next to a component or a model).

 **No more global translations mess!** 💪